 "Will there be hand sanitiser on site?"

 We have a hand sanitiser station at the entrance to the Museum and also throughout the building.
 You are welcome to bring your own.

 "How are you Cleaning the Museum?"

-During our closure period the Museum has been thoroughly cleaned.
-The Museum is cleaned everyday, with extra measures introduced on the days the Museum is open to visitors.
+The Museum is cleaned every day, with extra measures introduced on the days the Museum is open to visitors.
 Our staff have been instructed on the required hygiene, cleaning and social distancing requirements, and are regularly reminded of their importance.